Campus Improvement Plan

 COMMUNITY ENGAGEMENT

 Hollibrook Elementary School works closely with the SBISD Community Engagement Division to support meaningful, strategic two-way engagement of families, community members, partners, and volunteers.
 The district traditionally has a large and very committed network of partners and 12,000+ volunteers.
-During the summer, the Community Engagement team conducts a needs assessment with our campus to determine community engagement strengths and areas of support.
-We welcome and value volunteers who serve on our campus as mentors and tutors to support student success.
+Hollibrook Elementary School works with the Community Engagement team to recognize our campus needs, celebrate community engagement strengths, and identify partnership opportunities.
+We welcome and value partners and volunteers who serve on our campus to support the successes of our students, staff and families.

 Family and Community Engagement Strengths

-Parents support educational decisions that are best for students.
-They attend parent engagement events when possible and appreciate all we do to make them a part of our school community.
+- Parents consistently support educational decisions that prioritize the best interests of their children.
+They actively participate in parent engagement events whenever possible and express appreciation for our ongoing efforts to include them as valued members of our school community.

 Problem Statements Identifying Family and Community Engagement Needs